-Dr. Kressin frequently receives calls from veterinarians stating that animals with TMJ luxation were simple to reduce but they "re-luxated" nearly immediately after reduction.
+Dr. Kressin frequently receives calls from veterinarians stating that animals with TMJ luxation were simple to reduce, but they "re-luxated" nearly immediately after reduction.
 Consideration of the anatomy is needed to understand the TM joint.
-The instability of the joint is the cause of this reoccurance of luxation.
+The instability of the joint is the cause for reoccurance of luxation.
 Efforts must be made to provide stability!
 Orthodontic appliance principles can help acheive stability.

-Treatment for coroniod process locking with the zygomatic arch
+Treatment for coronoid process locking with the zygomatic arch

-These patients are frantic, painful and perfusely salivating.
-They may be anesthetized, the mouth is opened widely and gentle force can be applied to push the coronoid back under and medial to the zygomatic arch.
-Again stabalization to avoid widely opening of the mouth is helpful to prevent reoccurance of open mouth jaw locking.
+These patients are frantic, painful and profusely salivating.
+When they are anesthetized, the mouth is opened wide and gentle force can be applied to push the coronoid back under and medial to the zygomatic arch.
+Again, stabalization to avoid wide opening of the mouth is helpful to prevent reoccurance of open mouth jaw locking.

 Treatment for TMJ fracture

 Evaluation of the dental radiographs, general radiographs or computed tomography images along with the functional occlusion of the patient will dictate the optimal treatment plan for TMJ fracture.